Buses from Geneva to Milan

-The bus takes an average of 5 hours and 21 minutes to cover the 250 kilometers from Geneva to Milan.
+The bus takes an average of 5 hours and 18 minutes to cover the 155 miles from Geneva to Milan.
 However, the fastest bus only takes 4 hours and 35 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?

 Tuesday is usually the day of the week when buses are busiest.
 If you are planning to travel on a Tuesday, you should make sure to book tickets well in advance as they may sell out.